AlfrescoArchive/alfresco-anaxes-shipyard/docs/README.md

 1. Delete the S3 Bucket

     If you followed the advice to create a versioned bucket, you will need to [delete all the versioned objects](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-or-empty-bucket.html) before deleting the bucket.

-*Notes*:

-1. This is a single-AZ deployment, and thus is not HA.
-1. This cluster is using kubenet.
-[Other CNI implementations can be installed](https://github.com/kubernetes/kops/blob/master/docs/networking.md).